Vehicle Zord System Dino Megazord

 Now I should clarify that this does not have the stumpy "guy wearing boxes" aesthetic of the TV show, but it does make for a very impressive looking robot.
 The styling has been modernized and the posture of the robot recalls '80s giant robot anime.

 Now, if you have the original Megazord, is it worth upgrading to?
 Maybe.
-If you have nostalgic attachment to the big and square original, then maybe you want to stick with that.
+If you have a nostalgic attachment to the big and square original, then maybe you want to stick with that.
 But for about twenty bucks at your local store, this is a pretty satisfying plastic robot.

 This is not an expensive, metal-laden Soul of Chogokin style reinvention of a '90s classic.
 This is not a reissue of the original either.
 It's just an inexpensive, slightly smaller but even more fun upgrade to the classic Megazord.
 If you want a Dino Megazord, I'd recommend this over the original.
 For twenty bucks, I'm really happy with it.